 Fossil Record

-Ancient fossils on MadagaskarFossils offer a glimpse into the past.
-Fossils are the remains or traces of organisms in a moment of time.
-The fossil record is the collective remains or imprints of preserved life forms that once lived on Earth.
+Ancient fossils on MadagaskarFossils give a glimpse into the past.
+Fossils are the remains or traces of life at a moment in time.
+The fossil record is the collective remains or imprints of preserved life forms that were alive on Earth.

 The term “fossil” originated from the Latin term fossilis meaning “obtained by digging.”